NaveenChauhan22/SeleniumAutomationFramework/docs/ExecutionGuide.md

 # Execution Guide

-This guide covers how to run tests, target specific browsers, execute cross-browser parallel and API+UI parallel flows, filter by category, generate Allure reports, and integrate with CI/CD pipelines.
+This guide covers local execution modes, NUnit-based parallel execution, cross-browser strategy, CI/CD setup and execution, Allure reporting, and what is implemented in this framework.

 ---